tranquilit/WAPT-Documentation/source/wapt-release-strategy.rst

   to insure upgrade procedures work smoothly;

-* give a little time to the forum and the mailing list to index questions and answers that to eventually include into the official documentation;
+* give a little time to the forum and the mailing list to index questions and answers to eventually include into the official documentation;

 * give the documentation team a fixed functional target to document